krd-consulting/ncn-civi-zoom/README.md

 * Along with that you also need to enter the 'Base url' in the same settings page.
 Note the Base URL should be set to https://api.zoom.us/v2 if the extension doesn't automatically set it.
 ![Screenshot of add common zoom settings](images/add-common-zoom-settings.jpg)

-### Configure CiviRules to Add to Zoom
+### Configure CiviRules to send participant information to Zoom
-* Must be paired with an `Event Participant` trigger and the linked conditions shall be the required custom fields such as Webinar Id / Meeting Id and the zoom account Id should not be empty.
-* And the action for this rule should be as 'Add Participant to Zoom'.

-This action takes the Zoom Webinar/Meeting ID and Zoom account ID from an event where a participant has just been added.
+In order to pass the details over to Zoom the extension creates a new rule action "Add Participant to Zoom".
+The action uses the zoom details set on the event the participant has registered for and uses that to determine which event, if any, to register them into Zoom.
+What you will need to do is determine how long a delay, if any, you want before the participant is pushed to zoom.

+Once you've decided this you can create a new CiviRule as per the screen shot.

 ## Enabling the integration for a CiviEvent
 ### Configure the CiviEvent